Courrières mine disaster: Survivors

-About 500 miners were able to reach the surface during the hours immediately after the explosion.
-Many were severely burned and suffering from the effects of mine gases.
+About 500 miners were able to reach the surface in the hours immediately after the explosion.
+Many were severely burned and suffering the effects of mine gases.

-A group of thirteen survivors, known later as the rescapés, was found by rescuers on 30 March, twenty days after the explosion.
+A group of 13 survivors, known later as the rescapés, was found by rescuers on 30 March, 20 days after the explosion.
 They had survived at first by eating bark from the crossbeams, later by eating a rotting mine horse.
 They avoided dehydration by drinking the water dripping from the walls.
-The two eldest (39 and 40 years old) were awarded the Légion d'honneur, the other eleven (including three younger than 18 years of age) received the Médaille d'or du courage.
+The two eldest (39 and 40 years old) were awarded the Légion d'honneur and the other eleven (including three younger than 18 years of age) received the Médaille d'or du courage.
 A final survivor was found on 4 April.